 - Keep pre-ride meals very very small.
 Ginger got about 1/3rd of her meal in the morning, some dahi/chapathi at a pitstop, and one full meal in the evening/night after the drive for the day was done.

 - I was very very particular that Ginger pooped every morning.
-Of course, I didn’t have control over that beyond her meals, but I felt much better knowing that her regular morning poop still happened as normal (tmi?).
+Of course, I didn’t have control over, but I felt much better knowing that her regular morning poop still happened as normal (tmi?).